antmicro/xls/docs_src/codegen_options.md

     -   `sdc`: The default constraint solver scheduler which minimizes register use while respecting clock period.

     -   `asap`: Fast scheduler which places nodes as early as possible.
-Does not respect io constraints.
+Does respect io constraints.
 This scheduler is meant for use during development to quickly approximate the cycle accurate behavior of the pipeline.